 Where to Stay in Cinque Terre

-Most visitors to the area want to see all 5 coastal towns and the best way to do this is to pick one town as your home base and then make day trips to see the others.
-The five villages of Cinque Terre are so close together and quite hilly that it just doesn’t make sense to schlep your bags from village to village!
+The Cinque Terre is composed of 5 coastal towns, but the best way to visit is to pick one town as your home base.
+Since the towns are so close together (and separated by steep hills!) it doesn’t make sense to schlep your bags from village to village!

 Or save this article to read later by pinning it ⇟